MichaelAJay/go-cache/internal/redis/redis_script_update_plan.md

 Current delete logic uses KEYS queries (redis.call("KEYS", ...)) → not scalable in production, risk of blocking the server.

-Indexes for relationships (e.g., subjectID → sessionIDs) are currently held outside Redis, creating consistency problems when multiple processes interact.
+Indexes for relationships (e.g., ownerID → entryIDs) are currently held outside Redis, creating consistency problems when multiple processes interact.

 Need bi-directional indexes for efficient deletes:

-subjectID → sessionIDs (all sessions for a subject).
+ownerID → entryIDs (all cache entries for an owner).

-sessionID → subjectID (find subject when deleting a session).
+entryID → ownerID (find owner when deleting a cache entry).

 2. Corrected Design